 - Advising on admission processes and immigration regulation assistance

 - Helping international students adapt to the campus environment

 - Referring international students to internal and external resources

 For more information, contact the International Students Office at email@example.com, or call (513) 569-4769.

 The Johnnie Mae Berry Library, on the first floor of the Main Building (Clifton Campus), is named for the College’s first librarian, provides library services to the College community.
 The library is open from 7:30 a.m. to 10 p.m.
-Monday through Thursday, 7:30 a.m. to 4:30 p.m. on Friday, and 8 a.m. to 4 p.m. on Saturday.
+Monday through Thursday, 7:30 a.m. to 4:30 p.m. on Friday, and 10:00 a.m. – 2:00 p.m. on Saturday.
 (The Library is closed on holidays and other days the College is closed.
 Hours are adjusted in Summer semester and during College breaks.)

 Trained Library staff members assist library patrons in locating information and using the College’s reference, circulation, and periodical collections.
 Help is also available by contacting the library via phone, chat, or email.

-Along with standard print items, the library has a wide array of electronic resources available wherever there is internet access.
+Along with standard print items, the library has a wide array of electronic resources available on- or off-campus via internet access.
 The library’s online homepage is located at www.cincinnatistate.edu/library.
 The library website provides access to: